AskiaADX/ADXStudio/app/workspace/readme.md

  * **err** Possible error that could occurred, null when everything is ok.
  * **tab** Tab object, with id/name/content/path etc...
  * **pane** Name of the pane where the tab is located

+### workspace-remove-tabs

+The `workspace-remove-tabs` event is fire when tabs could be remove safely.

+It's fire with following arguments:

+ * **err** Possible error that could occurred, null when everything is ok.
+ * **removedTabs** An array of object with the following keys:
+   - `tab` that Tab object, with id/name/content/path etc...
+   - `pane` the name of the pane where the tab was

 ### workspace-change-tab-location

 The `workspace-change-tab-location` event is fire when a tab could be move to another tab.